 The FCS stands for the NCAA Division I Football Championship Subdivision.
 It began in 1978 as NCAA Division I-AA and in December 2006, became known as FCS.
-The FCS is the highest level of NCAA collegiate football to determine its national champion through a playoff system.
+The FCS is the highest level of NCAA collegiate football to determine its national champion through a comprehensive playoff system.

-There are 15 conferences representing 130 teams.
+There are 13 conferences representing 129 teams.
 In 1978, there was a 4-team playoff.
-As of 2013, the playoff expanded to a 24-team format with 11 automatic qualifiers and 13 at-large.
+As of 2013, the playoff expanded to a 24-team format with 10 automatic qualifiers and 14 at-large.
+In 2025, the Ivy League will be an automatic qualifying conference for the first time.

 Click here for a more comprehensive look at FCS Football details